safsbe/mental-health-app/README.md

 External pull requests are not currently being accepted.
 Our internal contribution workflow is documented in [CONTIRBUTING.md](./CONTRIBUTING.md).

-## Developing
+## Maintaining

-Instructions for building and developing this appication is provided in [DEVELOPING.md](./DEVELOPING.md).
+Instructions for maintaining this application is provided in [MAINTAINING.md](./MAINTAINING.md).

+## License

+Source code is licensed under [MIT](./LICENSES/MIT).

+Images, text and other content are licensed under a proprietary license.